-- A. Mechanical and electrical services are connected and usable. - B. The structure has an assigned fire number or mailing address. - C. There is a legal access for emergency vehicles, consistent with the requirements of Town Code Chapters 36 and 75. - D. The asset value (of the structure or entire parcel) exceeds \$10,000. - E. If under construction, the roof, doors, windows and walls are substantially complete as determined by the Building Inspector. - F. An occupancy permit was issued by the Town prior to May 6, 2008.
+- B. The structure has an assigned fire number or mailing address. - C. There is a legal access for emergency vehicles, consistent with the requirements of Town Code Chapters 36 and 75. - D. The asset value (of the structure or entire parcel) exceeds \$10,000. - E. If under construction, the roof, doors, windows and walls are substantially complete as determined by the Building Inspector. - F. An occupancy permit was issued by the Town prior to May 6, 2008.